-Lorena, joined the Bridges Graduate School Doctoral Program in August of 2019.
-Returning to the field of education following a three-year creative break, and ten year break from academia.
-Her “creative sabbatical” included pursuing her avocations; Building out a Film Festival, Producing for Public Radio, Writing and Seeking Grants to support Arts & Culture Programming.
+- Prior to joining Fusion, Lorena took a three year, “creative sabbatical” to pursue her avocations; Building out an International Film Festival, Producing for Public Radio, Writing and Seeking Grants to support Arts & Culture Programming.